 When he adopted a stray cat, Mees Vullings’ life changed forever.
 That was a little over one year ago, a time in which the 23-year-old was living with his vegan girlfriend.
-One day, as he looked down at his small, four-footed companion in his apartment in Leiderdorp, he realised that nothing made sense.
+One day, as he looked down at his small, four-footed companion in his apartment in Tilburg, he realised that nothing made sense.
 “Why should I give this animal all my love and respect, and then ask other people to kill animals for me?”
 Mees immediately went from carnivore to vegan overnight, a choice that eventually led him to his current diet: fruitarianism.

 Labels, fruitarians and Steve Jobs

-Mees is still living in Leiderdorp today, a small town in the western Netherlands with about 27,126 inhabitants.
+Today, Mees lives in Leiderdorp, a small town in the western Netherlands with about 27,126 inhabitants.
 The town is nestled close to Den Haag, where Mees studies art therapy.
 The building Mees lives in is occupied by young people who share his eating habits, or, at the very least, a similar mindset.
 He speaks slowly and in a low voice, as if to weigh each word carefully before letting it out.
 His body is decorated with tattoos and he has long, flowing blond hair that curls the closer it gets to his ears.
 There is no use in trying to pin Mees down and label him as one thing.
 He is a musician, an art therapist, he loves yoga and tattoos, is somewhat of a raw food guru on Instagram and a fruitarian at all once.
 In fact, Mees doesn’t believe in labels: “I moved away from labels because I find that labels make us behave in a certain way… I just want to be as free as possible.”
 But for the sake of simplicity, let’s just say that Mees is a fruitarian.